TheIoTLearningInitiative/CodeLabs/Gods/Acat/documentation/NodeRedProjectsVisitorCenter.md

 - Use github repositories
 - Remove "Grove" and "ui" words from the Nodes
+- Modification to default to 1/0 instead of True/False under ui_switch
+- Change from Speaker to Buzzer under UPM-Grove-Speaker

 ## Grove Indoor Environment Kit for Intel® Edison